Birds send my heart a flutter …

 Rubona Basket Weavers' Association

-Cissy poses amongst the multicoloured raffia – used to weave baskets at Rubona Basket Weavers’ Assoc
+Cissy poses amongst the multi-coloured raffia used to weave baskets at Rubona

-At the Foundation for Youth Development Agro-Tour in Kichwamba, the very knowledgable Benjamin pointed out the Trees of the Gods and the medicinal uses of the various plants and trees, as he took us all on a walk through the banana plantation.
+At the Foundation for Youth Development Agro-Tour in Kichwamba, the very knowledgeable Benjamin pointed out the Trees of the Gods and the medicinal uses of the various plants and trees, on our walk through the banana plantation.

 Did you know that the Neem tree can treat an astounding 135 diseases?
 (I wish I had one in my compound – they even deter mosquitoes and insects!)
 Tawny Prinia, Northern Bishop and African Blue Flycatchers were a few of the birds we saw (apparently there are 250 species along Kyambura escarpment).